HackingLZ/TomcatBackdoorPoC/README.md

 Backdoors tomcat-websocket.jar on host

- - Compile C.class and WsSci.class
+ - Compile C.java and WsSci.java into classes
  - Move them into a Jar
- - Modify sourceURL with the path of hosted jar
+ - Modify sourceURL with the path of hosted Jar
  - Upload backdoor.jsp Trigger backdoor.jsp

 Backdoored version left in/tmp/stomped-tomcat-websocket.jar for testing however modify relocateAndStomp to overwrite lib/tomcat-websocket.jar